yiisoft/yii2/docs/guide/installation.md

 Requirements
 ------------

+Yii 2 requires PHP 5.4.0 or higher.
+Yii has been tested with the [Apache HTTP server](http://httpd.apache.org/) and [Nginx HTTP server](http://nginx.org/) on both Windows and Linux.
+Yii may also be usable on other web servers and platforms, provided that PHP 5.4 or higher is present.

 After installing Yii, you may want to verify that your server satisfies Yii's requirements.
 You can do so by running the requirement checker script in a web browser or from the command line.